GeoRath/Climate-680/index.md

 ![Nino 3.4 and AVISO Composite](/Climate-680/Figures/nino34_aviso_composite.png)

 The specific question addressed in this composite analysis is what sea surface level anomalies are present during El Nino, La Nina, and Neutral conditions.
-The amount of events in the time band is denoted next to each graphs title.
+The amount of events in the time band is denoted next to each graphs title, the composite graph contains data from all 12 months.

+During El Nino events the trade winds weaken and we will see warmer waters gathering in the eastern Pacific on the west coast of the United States.
+This also has a dampening effect on upwelling from the deep ocean and is often associated with wet conditions and rain in the southern United States.
+Contrarily, during La Nina the trade winds increase and push warm water towards Asia and bring an increase in upwelling of cool water from the deep ocean.
+These parameters often lead to droughts and drier conditions in the southern United States.

 As can be seen in the El Nino subplot the anomalies present correspond well with known ENSO behavior.
 The La Nina subplot also shows similar maximum magnitudes to the El Nino graphic but in opposite regions, lower sea level in the Eastern Pacific and higher sea levels in the Western Pacific.
 The Neutral condition subplot shows that during neutral conditions there is very little anomolous sea level behavior.

 [Composite Analysis Workbook](https://github.com/GeoRath/Climate-680/blob/master/Project_Workbooks/composite_analysis.ipynb)